 Ms. Harlos moved to approve the September 29-30, 2018 LNC Minutes.
+10

-Without objection, Dr. Lark requested that this item be moved until tomorrow to give further time to review.
+Dr. Lark requested that this item be moved until tomorrow to provide more time for review of the draft.
+The motion was approved without objection.

 Ms. Harlos moved to appoint the members of the Convention Voting Process Committee and the Membership Support Committee via ranked-choice voting (Scottish STV3) using the OpaVote site with a voting period of seven (7) days or until all votes are cast, whichever comes first.
-Alternates will note their choices manually, which will be input by the Secretary if the corresponding regional representative does not vote or expressly abstain.
+Alternates will note their choices manually, which will be input by the Secretary if the corresponding regional representative does not vote or expressly abstain.11